Dr. Sanjay Gupta: There are still key questions about Trump’s injuries after attempted assassination - KESQ

 The first official communication about Trump’s health from his campaign came about 40 minutes after the shooting.
 It simply said Trump was “fine” and was “being checked out at a local medical facility.”
 It added that more details would follow.

-However, the only other official details came about two hours later, in a post by Trump himself on Truth Social, where he wrote: “I was shot with a bullet that pierced the upper part of my right ear.
+Two hours later, in a post by Trump himself on Truth Social, he wrote: “I was shot with a bullet that pierced the upper part of my right ear.
 I knew immediately that something was wrong in that I heard a whizzing sound, shots, and immediately felt the bullet ripping through the skin.”

 A source familiar with the matter told CNN on Sunday that Trump underwent a number of “routine” tests at the hospital, including a CT scan that came back normal.